Oldest son of Country Music legend Merle Haggard carrying on father's music legacy

 Haggard: “He never has been anything more than just dad to me.
 And if I look at him as anything other than just my dad, that's extremely dysfunctional….
 My dad's always gonna be nothing but my dad to me, he's only Merle Haggard to y'all.”

 “Dad was a singing fool when he was younger,” Marty Haggard said.
 “Never hit a bad note in his life.
-Then you look at him and back them...he was movie star good looking.
-The ladies liked Merle Haggard (boy).
+Then you look at him and back then...he was movie star good looking.
+The ladies liked Merle Haggard.
 Then you throw on top of it, there ain’t never been a better songwriter in country music than him.”

 Despite his dad's stardom, it wasn't always so easy for Marty who says he grew up poor near Bakersfield, California.